31st July, 2025

 Examples of substitution:

 The third option on our list is engineering controls - usually fixed temporary, or permanent controls.
 Engineering controls could be collective (protecting all workers eg. edge protection for work at height) or individual (protecting a single user eg. anchor points for connecting via lanyard).
-Give priority to measures which protect collectively over individual measures.

 Examples of engineering controls:

 At number four, we have administrative controls.
-While this type of control is lower down in priority, it will often be an essential part of your control measures.
+While this type of control is lower in priority than the previous items on our list, it will often be an essential part of your control measures.
 These are the rules and systems you put in place to carry out the work safely.
-What are the procedures you need to do with work without anyone getting hurt?

 Examples of administrative controls:

-Last, but not least on our list, is personal protective clothing and equipment (PPE).
 PPE is the last line of defence against a hazard, so while it shouldn't be your first choice when controlling risks, it can give the wearer added protection for any remaining level of risk, or if other controls fail.

 Examples of PPE:

-You don't have to pick just one control for each risk from the top 5.
-Your risk assessment will probably identify several different risks, and it is unlikely they can all get removed completely.
-There is often some level of residual risk remaining.
 If you can't eliminate risk, then often, the best way to control the risk will be through a combination of the other types of control measures.
 These controls help to bring the remaining risk down as low as is reasonably practicable (ALARP).

 Remember to make sure all the controls work well together, are detailed in your risk assessment, communicated to your team, and are regularly reviewed and maintained to remain effective.